 Note: The taste of honey varies wildly between types.
 Because it acts as the primary sweetener in these cookies, be sure to choose a strongly flavored honey, such as Orange Blossom or Buckwheat.

-- 3/4 cup strongly flavored honey, such as Orange Blossom or Buckwheat (see note)
+3/4 cup strongly flavored honey, such as Orange Blossom or Buckwheat (see notes)

 Adjust oven rack to middle and upper positions and preheat oven to 350°F. Line two baking sheets with parchment paper.
 In a medium bowl, combine flour, baking powder, baking soda, and salt; set aside.

 In a large bowl, beat together butter, eggs, and honey with an electric mixer until creamy, about 3 minutes.
 Beat in lemon zest and vanilla extract.
 Add dry ingredients and beat until just combined.
 Stir in almonds.

 Divide dough into four equal parts.
 Shape each part into 3-inch wide log.
 Brush each log with egg wash and sprinkle generously with sugar.
 Bake until golden, about 20 minutes.
 Take cookies out of oven and reduce heat to 300°F.

 When cool enough to handle, cut each log on the bias to form 1-inch wide cookies.
 Place cookies cut side down on baking sheet and bake until toasted, 15-20 minutes more.
 Let cool for 5 minutes then transfer for a wire rack to finish cooling.
 Cookies will keep, stored in an airtight container, for up to 1 week.

 electric beater, baking sheets, parchment paper